+A fully functioning and interconnected internal energy market is crucial for maintaining security of energy supply, increasing competitiveness and ensuring that all consumers can purchase energy at affordable prices.
 Europe’s cross-border electricity networks are operated according to rules that govern the actions of operators and determine how access is given to users.
-In the past, these grid operation and trading rules were drawn up nationally, or even sub-nationally.
+In the past, these grid operation and trading rules were drawn up nationally.
 With increased interconnections between countries in the internal energy market, EU-wide rules have become increasingly necessary to effectively manage electricity flows.
-These rules, known as network codes or guidelines, are Commission Regulations containing legally binding rules.
-They govern all cross-border electricity market transactions and system operations alongside the EU regulation on conditions for accessing the network for cross-border electricity exchanges.
+These rules, known as network codes or guidelines, are legally binding European Commission implementing Regulations.
+They govern all cross-border electricity market transactions and system operations alongside the EU Regulation 714/2009 on conditions for accessing the network for cross-border electricity exchanges.

-Sometimes the regulations are adopted as 'guidelines' rather than 'network codes.'
+Sometimes the new rules are adopted as 'guidelines' rather than 'network codes.'
 These are adopted under a different provision of the Electricity Regulation but they have the same status – they are both legally binding regulations.

 The Regulation establishing a guideline on Capacity Allocation and Congestion Management (CACM) entered into force on 15 August 2015.
 The provisions of CACM govern the establishment of cross-border EU electricity markets in the day-ahead and intraday timeframes, as well as methods for the calculation of interconnection capacity.

 The Regulation establishing a guideline on forward capacity allocation (FCA) entered into force on 17 October 2016.
 The provisions of FCA establish a framework for the calculation and allocation of interconnection capacity, and for cross-border trading, in forward markets (i.e. timeframes longer than day-ahead).